 Kenai Fjords Visitor Center

-Located in Seward on the small boat harbor, the visitor center houses a bookstore, film about the park, and rangers are available to answer questions.
+Located in Seward on the small boat harbor, the visitor center houses a bookstore and film about the park, and rangers are available to answer questions.

 Open year-round, the Exit Glacier is at the end of the only road in Kenai Fjords National Park.
-With winter snows, the road closes to cars, but visitors can snowmobile, dog sled, cross-country ski or snowshoe up to the glacier.
+With winter snows, the road is closed to cars, but visitors can snowmobile, dog sled, cross-country ski, or snowshoe up to the glacier.
 In summer, take a short hike from the parking lot to the glacier’s edge.

 Exit Glacier Nature Center